libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Conclusions

 \section{Conclusions}

-Data visualization and analysis are increasingly becoming bottlenecks in exascale simulations because of the I/O bottleneck in writing speed and limited hard disk space.
+Data visualization and analysis are increasingly becoming bottlenecks in exascale simulations because of the {massive dataset, the disk reading and writing speed bottleneck,} and limited hard disk space.
 Several in situ analysis tools, which bypass the intermediate step of writing data to a hard disk and analyze the data directly in memory, have been introduced to address this issue.
 However, we still find the need to have a library that is flexible enough to run our everyday-used post-processing Python scripts using an already set up Python environment.

 This paper presents \libyt, an in situ library that seamlessly integrates the Python data analysis process into the simulation workflow and provides entry points like Jupyter Notebook and Python prompt for users to interact with the in-memory simulation data under MPI parallel computing.
 The analysis becomes part of the routine, such that the simulation processes stop indefinitely and only resume after Python has done its job. \libyt\ enables back-communication of simulation information requested by Python.
 By integrating the Python data analysis workflow into simulations, we merge repetitive jobs and save tons of disk space by only storing the processed data, which would previously require embarrassingly parallelizing every data snapshot at every time step in traditional methods.
 The entry points enable users to interact with distributed simulation data in-memory. \libyt\ is free and open-source software with no non-free dependencies maintained on GitHub.
 It provides interfaces for simulation to bind data and user-defined C functions to Python, enabling Python to read in-memory simulation data or request the simulation to generate data on demand.